 Tour the Neighborhood's Landmarks

 The Fremont Troll is just one of several quirky landmarks in Fremont.
-All within close proximity of each other are the Fremont Rocket (a 53-foot Cold War rocket fuselage mounted on top of a building on North 36th Street and Evanston Avenue North), a statue of Vladimir Lenin that was originally on display in Czechoslovakia (located at the same intersection as the rocket), and a sign post that marks the alleged center of the universe and tells you how far it is to many locations around the globe.
+Fremont Rocket (a 53-foot Cold War rocket fuselage mounted on top of a building on North 36th Street and Evanston Avenue North), a statue of Vladimir Lenin that was originally on display in Czechoslovakia (located at the same intersection as the rocket), and a signpost that marks the alleged center of the universe and tells you how far it is to many locations around the globe.
 That sign is located at North Fremont Avenue and North 35th Street.

 Theo Chocolate is a Seattle company worth a visit.
-The shop is all about fair trade organic chocolate that comes in every variety under the rainbow, including some you never would have thought existed.
-Stopping by the shop anytime is fun on its own as you can taste your way through most of the bars and chocolatey treats Theo makes, but you can also join up with a tour and get up close and personal with the factory process.
+The shop is all about fair trade organic chocolate in every variety under the rainbow.
+Join a tour and get up close and personal with the factory process.

 Eat at Local Restaurants

-Like most places in Seattle, Fremont is a great area to enjoy a snack or a meal.
-Most of the restaurants are situated along North 36th Street and include Revel (a Korean bistro), Jai Thai, Red Star Taco Bar, and plenty of others.
-Really, you can’t go wrong.
-Stroll your way through the neighborhood, and choose what sounds best to you.
-Or stop by PCC Community Market (a market not unlike Whole Foods) to grab something to eat and possibly take it elsewhere for a picnic.Continue to 5 of 10 below.
+Like most places in Seattle, Fremont is a great area to enjoy local cuisine.
+Most restaurants are along North 36th Street, and include Revel (a Korean bistro), Jai Thai, Red Star Taco Bar, and others.
+Another great option includes PCC Community Market (similar to Whole Foods), where you can pick up lunch and bring it elsewhere to picnic.Continue to 5 of 9 below.

-Fremont also packs a lot into a small space in regards to watering holes.
-You’ll find plenty of places to enjoy a microbrew, like Fremont Brewing (it’s both dog and kid friendly!), George & Dragon Pub or stop by Brouwer’s Cafe to enjoy Belgian cuisine and a beer.
-If beer is not your thing, you’re in luck as the Schilling Cider House offers up cider tastings.
+Fremont packs a lot into a small space regarding watering holes.
+You’ll find places to enjoy a microbrew, like Fremont Brewing (it’s both dog and kid friendly), George & Dragon Pub, or stop by Brouwer’s Cafe to enjoy Belgian cuisine and a beer.
+If beer is not your thing, Schilling Cider House offers up cider tastings.

-Beyond the street market, Fremont is a different sort of place to shop.
-You won’t find big box stores or even oodles of shops.
-You will find a pleasant array of locally owned stores to explore.
+Beyond the street market, Fremont is a different place to shop.
+You won’t find big box stores or oodles of shops, but a pleasant array of locally owned businesses.
 Check out the Fremont Vintage Mall; PCC Community Market for food items, beer and wine, and health items; or peruse Jive Time Records if you’re into vinyl.